 Of the 16 publisher accounts tracked by PW, three houses doubled their followers in the past year (Free Press, Vintage, and Grove) and all had healthy increases.
 Little, Brown added the most followers in the year, 81,696, pushing its total to 213,973; when PW first polled publishers about their Twitter followers in 2009, LB had only 5,999 followers.

 At Tor, publicity manager Alexis Saarela credited the publishers’ monthly Twitter Chat, which brings together three authors to directly interact with each other and fans, as well as their authors’ dedication to tweeting on their own personal accounts for the 67% increase in the number of Twitter followers in the past year.

-Another Twitter account that saw a great increase was Free Press, growing 98% in the past year.
+Another Twitter account that saw a great increase was Free Press, nearly doubling in the past year.
 One of the smallest Twitter presences back in 2009, Free Press now has over 13,000 followers.
 Claire Kelley, Free Press’s marketing manager (and manager of the Twitter account), said that the publisher has adopted a “tweeting style”—“books are in capital letters and we link to Twitter handles for anyone we mention.
 When tweeting at an event, we always use hashtags,” she said.
 “I like to search for the title of a book on Twitter, and retweet everyone who is talking about the book.
 I find this helps to increase our followers.”